Adrita-Khan/AstroPhotoZ/Evaluation-Metrics.md

-**Metrics**
+## Metrics

-Here’s how each metric aligns with standard practices for evaluating machine learning models:
+Each metric aligns with standard practices for evaluating machine learning models, providing a comprehensive analysis of performance:

-1. **MSE (Mean Squared Error)**: A standard loss function commonly used to evaluate prediction accuracy.
-It measures the average squared difference between predicted and actual values.
+1. **MSE (Mean Squared Error)**
+   Measures the average squared difference between predicted and actual values.
+A standard loss function to evaluate prediction accuracy.

-2. **MAE (Mean Absolute Error)**: Complementary to MSE, this metric measures the average absolute difference between predicted and actual values.
-It is less sensitive to outliers compared to MSE.
+2. **MAE (Mean Absolute Error)**
+   Calculates the average absolute difference between predicted and actual values.
+Less sensitive to outliers compared to MSE.

-3. **\( R^2 \) (Coefficient of Determination)**: Assesses how well the model explains the variance in the data.
-It is a critical metric for evaluating the goodness of fit.
+3. **\( R^2 \) (Coefficient of Determination)**
+   Evaluates how well the model explains the variance in the data.
+A critical metric for assessing the goodness of fit.

+4. **Bias**
-4. **Bias**: Reflects systematic errors in predictions.
-A lower bias indicates the model makes consistent predictions without systematic shifts.
+   Indicates systematic errors in predictions.
+A lower bias suggests the model makes consistent predictions without significant systematic shifts.

+5. **Precision**
-5. **Precision**: In regression tasks, precision often refers to the variability in repeated predictions or the model's ability to tightly group results around the true values.
+   In regression tasks, this refers to the model's ability to tightly group predictions around the true values, indicating low variability in repeated predictions.

-6. **Catastrophic Outlier Fraction**: Measures the proportion of predictions that significantly deviate from the true values.
-This metric is especially important in astrophysics, where outliers can mislead scientific interpretations.
+6. **Catastrophic Outlier Fraction**
+   Represents the proportion of predictions that deviate significantly from the true values.
+Especially important in domains like astrophysics, where outliers can skew scientific interpretations.